Rugby league in Greece: History

 The initial attempt to find a Greek RL Federation, started by Colin Mylonas, in 2003.
 Mylonas and his associates spent a lot of money until 2007, but they failed to form a Greek-based Federation.
 Colin Mylonas was involved with the continued development of the game until 2010.
 This included Greece playing in the 2008 University Rugby League World Cup after Russia pulled out.
 Greece was made up of 10 Australian based players with Greek heritage and 10 players from Greece were flown out to Australia.
 They achieved great success beating France in the plate Final.
 In the same tournament, Greece beat Scotland Ireland and came very close in beating England only losing on the bell.
 This put Greece on the map in playing rugby league.
 Other achievements included winning the Mediterranean Cup in 2010 played in Sydney beating Italy in the final, in front of 3000 people.
 Greece also played Fiji in Sydney in 2009 losing but gaining respect as a nation on the rise.

 Colin Mylonas in 2010 had decided to withdraw from the organisation due to differences in the direction of the Greek Rugby League.

-The Hellenic Federation of Rugby League (HFRL) was founded in 2013 by Anastasios "Tasos" Pantazidis.
-The body was recognised by an Athens court and was therefore accorded observer status within the RLEF in August 2013.
+In December 2012, the Greek rugby league committee, working in co-operation with the Serbian Rugby League Federation, ran a training course which saw the first Greek coaches complete their Level 1 qualification.
+In August 2013, an application for federation status was approved by an Athens Magistrates Court and the Hellenic Federation of Rugby League (HFRL) was formed and accorded observer status of the Rugby League European Federation (RLEF).
 In February 2014, the HFRL was granted affiliate member status by the RLEF.

 In April 2016, the HFRL was suspended from the RLEF following a year-long investigation for "wilfully acting in a manner prejudicial to the interests of the RLEF and international rugby league."
+In July 2016, the Ministry of Culture and Sports accepted a proposal for the HFRL to be replaced as the governing body for rugby league in Greece by the Hellenic Federation of Modern Pentathlon (HFMP) with the HFLR being replaced by its rugby league technical committee.
 The HRFL was expelled from the RLEF in August 2016 for failing to meet membership requirements.
-The HFRL continued to organise a domestic competition through the Hellenic Federation of Modern Pentathlon (HFMP) with the recognition of the Ministry of Culture and Sports.
+The new governing body continued with the organisation of a domestic competition.
 Meanwhile, the RLEF ran a separate, recognised competition in the 2016/17 period.

 In March 2017, the Greek Rugby League Association (GRLA) was recognised by the RLEF as the official governing body for rugby league in Greece, and was granted observer status.
 The conflict between the HFRL/HFMP and the RLIF continued until August 2022 when the GRLA was finally recognised as the official body for the sport by the Greek government.

 In December 2017, national team captain Stefanos Bastas became the first Greek domestic player to sign a professional playing contract when he secured a one-year deal with the Hemel Stags.